data-dependent/osrs-guides/2t prif teaks.md

 ## Step 3: Primary technique

 Below we see the primary technique for performing 2t teaks.
 When we do the method, this part will take up the lion's share of our time.
+[Here is a longer clip](https://streamable.com/rto1c) of doing the method, including movement between trees.

 <div style="text-align:center"><img src="https://i.imgur.com/vEALCT2.gif" alt='Gear needed' width=500>